Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: From two coupled condensates to the sine-Gordon model

 A theoretical description of two ultracold quasi-one dimensional gases made up of bosonic atoms of mass $m$, and held parallel to each other so that the atoms can tunnel between them at rate $J$, can be obtained from the following microscopic Hamiltonian \cite{Bouchoule2005,Schweigler_2017,Gritsev_2007_linear_response} \begin{widetext}

 \end{widetext} The indices $j=1,2$ label the two gases and each is assumed to be tightly trapped in the $x$ and $y$ directions so that those degrees of freedom are frozen into their ground states.
 Only the longitudinal degree of freedom $z$ in each gas is taken to be active.
 In experiments there will usually be a weak longitudinal trapping potential $U(z)$, although as mentioned above for simplicity we set it to zero and hence consider a uniform system of length $L$ with periodic boundary conditions.
 The quantum field operator $\hat{\psi}_j(z)$ annihilates a particle at point $z$ and together with its hermitian conjugate obeys bosonic commutation relations $[\hat{\psi}_j(z),\hat{\psi}_{j'}^{\dagger}(z')]=\delta_{jj'}\delta(z-z')$.
 The interaction constant $g_{1D}$ characterizes the effect of atom-atom scattering within each gas on the longitudinal degree of freedom and can be controlled both in magnitude and sign either through Feshbach or confinement-induced scattering resonances \cite{olshanii98}.
-We note in passing that a possible alternative physical realization of this problem could be a spinor Bose gas in a single quasi-one dimensional trap \cite{sadler06}.
-In fact, bosonic Josephson junctions where the atoms are held in a single trap and two atomic spin states are used for the two states have already been realized experimentally \cite{zibold10}.
+An alternative physical realization of the above Hamiltonian could be a two component Bose gas in a single quasi-one dimensional trap \cite{widera2008}.
+In fact, quasi-zero dimensional bosonic Josephson junctions where the atoms are held in a single tight trap and two atomic spin states are used for the two states have been studied experimentally \cite{zibold10}.

 A weakly interacting three-dimensional Bose gas at ultracold temperatures will undergo Bose-Einstein condensation and can be described to high accuracy by a classical field approximation (Gross-Pitaevskii theory \cite{dalfovo99}).
-In a quasi-one dimensional geometry quantum fluctuations can still be small if the density is not too low, and under these circumstances the gas can be treated as a quasi-condensate where the quantum field operators are replaced by classical fields \cite{quantum_regimes_paper,sinatra01,mora03}
+In a quasi-one dimensional geometry quantum fluctuations can still be small if the density is not too low, and under these circumstances the gas can be treated as a quasicondensate where the quantum field operators are replaced by classical fields \cite{quantum_regimes_paper,sinatra01,mora03}